clockworknowledge/menome_processor/README.md

 ## Setting up:

+The example is dockerized so can be run on any standard machine using docker.
+Docker build files and docker-compose are provided.

 ### Neo4j Database

 The docker-compose file provides a default neo4j database, or neo4j Aura can be used in lieu of the docker one.